Exams and results

 - Parking at exams: Parking on Parramatta campus (South) is limited.
 Additional parking is available at Parramatta campus (North).
 Works at some campuses may impact on the availability of parking spaces.
 Please make sure you leave enough time before your exam to allow for parking and getting to your exam

 - Need exam essentials?
-A range of pens, pencils and notepads are available from the University Store
+A range of pens, pencils and notepads are available from The Co-op (opens in a new window).

 The exam period runs for up to three weeks at the end of Autumn and Spring Sessions.
 Exams are also run for Western Sydney University Summer teaching sessions.
 Specific dates for final and deferred exams are advertised on the student dates page towards the end of each session.
 You need to be available to sit exams during the entire exam period, as work commitments, holidays or other social functions are not considered valid reasons for missing a final exam.